shreyas-nikam/68714c985887adf827c47d2f/documentation.md

 4. As you change the values, the bar chart below the input fields will automatically update, showing a visual comparison of the scores.

 <aside class="positive">
-<b>Key Takeaway:</b> The application highlights "Audience" satisfaction as particularly important because, as noted in the operational risk handbook, it is often the most feasible and actionable metric to measure the effectiveness of risk management in practice.
+<b>Key Takeaway:</b> The application highlights "Audience" satisfaction as particularly important because, it is often the most feasible and actionable metric to measure the effectiveness of risk management in practice.
 </aside>

 ## Step 3: Risk Profile Grid